About the Journal

 Focus and Scope

-Genetic Resources is an open access journal disseminating global knowledge and tools used by the community of practitioners of plant, animal and forest genetic resources involved in monitoring, collecting, maintaining, conserving, characterizing and using genetic resources for food, agriculture and forestry.
-Genetic Resources publishes original research as well as methods, strategies, guidelines, case studies or reviews on a variety of topics of interest on the present and future use of genetic resources.
-These may include the documentation, conservation, management, assessment, characterization and evaluation of genetic resources and their link to broader biodiversity, socioeconomic practices, policy guidelines or similar, serving stakeholders within and across sectors.
+Genetic Resources is an open access journal disseminating global knowledge and tools used by the community of practitioners of plant and animal genetic resources involved in monitoring, collecting, maintaining, conserving, characterizing and using genetic resources for food, agriculture and forestry.
+Genetic Resources publishes original research, methods, strategies, guidelines, case studies and reviews as well as opinion and other papers on a variety of topics of interest on the present and future use of genetic resources.
+These may include the acquisition, documentation, conservation, management, assessment, characterization and evaluation of genetic resources and their link to broader biodiversity, socioeconomic practices, policy guidelines or similar, serving stakeholders within and across sectors.
 Occasionally, Genetic Resources publishes special issues with a focus on selected topics of interest for the genetic resources community.
-The journal welcomes contributions from all world regions.
+The journal has a focus on the European region and also welcomes contributions of wider interest from all world regions.

 Genetic Resources is inspired by the no longer existing Plant Genetic Resources Newsletter and Animal Genetic Resources journal and aims to fill the gap created by their discontinuation.
-Its scope and setup draw from the results of a survey conducted among stakeholders within the framework of the GenRes Bridge project.
+Its scope and setup draw from the results of a survey conducted among stakeholders within the framework of the GenRes Bridge project, which provided seed funding for the journal.
+An impact report based on usage statistics and a survey among readers evaluated the success and relevance of the journal after its first year of publication, informing a sustainability plan for continuation after the project end.
+As of 2022, Genetic Resources continues operation with the support of the European genetic resources networks for plant (ECPGR) and animal (ERFP) genetic resources, retaining its commitment to serve genetic resources stakeholders within and across domains.
+Genetic Resources is published by Bioversity International on behalf of the ECPGR Secretariat.

 Authors retain copyright of the articles published in Genetic Resources and grant the journal right of first publication with open access.
 All articles published in Genetic Resource are licensed under Creative Commons Attribution 4.0 International License (CC BY 4.0) that allows others to download, share and adapt the work for commercial and non-commercial purposes as long as proper attribution to the original article is given.
 Genetic Resources permits and encourages authors to post items submitted to the journal (including the publisher's final layout) on personal websites or institutional repositories after acceptance and/or publication, while providing bibliographic details that credit their publication in Genetic Resources.